One-dimensional reduction of viscous jets. I. Theory: Fields expansion on sections

 \subsection{Taylor expansion}

 Any $2$-field, that is a field on the fiber section with only sectional indices, can be Taylor expanded in the variables $(y^1,y^2)$ for each $(s,t)$.
 For a scalar field, this Taylor expansion is of the form \be S(y^a,s,t) = \sum_{\ell=0}^\infty S_L(s,t) y^L \ee where we use the multi-index notation $L=a_1\dots a_\ell$ on which the Einstein summation convention applies.
-The $S_L$ are necessarily symmetric tensors since the $y^L$ are symmetric.
-They are obtained by successive applications of $\partial/\partial y^a$ on S. If there is no index, that is for $\ell=0$ in \eqref{DefSexpand}, then we use the notation $S_\myes$.
+The $S_L$ are necessarily symmetric rank-$\ell$ tensors since the $y^L$ are symmetric.
+They are obtained by successive applications of $\partial/\partial y^a$ on $S$.
+If there is no index, that is, for $\ell=0$ in \eqref{DefSexpand}, then we use the notation $S_\myes$.
 For a $2$-vector the expansion is instead of the form \be V^a(y^i,t) = \sum_{\ell=0}^\infty {V^a}_L(s,t) y^L\,, \ee and this is obviously extended to higher order tensors.
-The tensors ${V^a}_L$ are symmetric in the $\ell$ indices $L$ but the symmetries involving the index $a$ are general.
+The tensors ${V^a}_L$ are symmetric in the $\ell$ indices $L$ but there is no particular symmetry involving the index $a$.

-If we decompose the total fluid velocity $V^\mu$ into its longitudinal part $\para{V}$ and its projected part $V^a$ as in~\S~\ref{Defunplusdeux}, then the former is a scalar function whereas the latter is a $2$-vector and they are Taylor expanded respectively as in~\eqref{DefSexpand} and \eqref{DefVaExpand}.
+If we decompose the total fluid velocity $V^\mu$ into its longitudinal part $\para{V}$ and its projected part $V^a$ as in~\S~\ref{Defunplusdeux}, then the former is a scalar function whereas the latter is a $2$-vector and they are Taylor expanded, respectively, as in~\eqref{DefSexpand} and \eqref{DefVaExpand}.

-\subsection{Irreducible representations of $SO(2)$}
+\subsection{Irreducible representations of ${\rm SO}(2)$}

 It proves useful to decompose the $y^a$ dependence in the Taylor expansion of \eqref{DefSexpand} by separating the dependence in the radial coordinate $r$ and the direction $\yu^a$.
-The dependence in the direction $\yu^a$ can be further decomposed onto the irreducible representations (irreps hereafter) of $SO(2)$.
-This method follows a method long known in three dimensions where the direction vector lies in the two-sphere, and the irreps considered are those of $SO(3)$~\citep{CourantHilbert,Thorne1980,Blanchet1985,Blanchet1998}.
+The dependence in the direction $\yu^a$ can be further decomposed onto the irreducible representations (irreps hereafter) of ${\rm SO}(2)$.
+This method follows a method long known in three dimensions where the direction vector lies in the two-sphere, and the irreps considered are those of ${\rm SO}(3)$~\citep{CourantHilbert,Thorne1980,Blanchet1985,Blanchet1998}.